Acupuncture is based on the theory of "Chi" or "Qi"; a life force that runs through meridians or lines in the body.

-The body of a five thousand year old "Iceman", discovered in a glacier on the Austrian/Italian border was found to have fifteen groups of tattoos on his body which correlate to contemporary acupuncture points.
+The body of a five thousand year old "Iceman", discovered in a glacier on the Austrian/Italian border, was found to have fifteen groups of tattoos on his body, correlating to contemporary acupuncture points.

 From a Western point of view, it's through a complex neurological pathway involving cranial nerves and neurotransmitters possibly.
 From a Chinese point of view, it's through the holograms represented in the Microsystems of the face which directly stimulate the internal organs and activate classical channels which end or begin in the face.
 These are all theories however they are very difficult to prove or disprove.

 Wrinkles and fine lines are reduced by improving facial tone and the production of collagen fibre which is stimulated by expert acupuncture needle precision.